Frequently Asked Questions

 Sorry, no smoking or vaping is allowed.

 At this time the farm is open by appointment only.
 Please contact us about planning your visit.
 Parking is limited and we can’t accommodate buses at the farm.
+We require that children are 10+ years old and closely supervised at all times during your visit.

 Bald Butte Lavender Farm is a working farm.
 The lavender and surrounding fields are mowed but are located on sloped and undulating ground.
 The grounds of our farm are not handicap accessible.
+Are you allergic to bees?
 Be aware, bees love lavender in bloom so please dress appropriately for your visit.
-We are required by Washington state law to post the following agritourism warning sign:
+Don’t forget to wear good walking shoes.

 in a negligent manner that may contribute to your injury or death.
 We are required to ensure that in any activity involving minor children, only age-appropriate access to activities, equipment, and animals is